Southend-on-Sea: Buses

-Local bus services are provided by two main companies; Arriva Southend (formerly the council-owned Southend-on-Sea Corporation Transport) and First Essex Buses (formerly Eastern National/Thamesway).
+Local bus services are provided predominantly by two main companies: Arriva Southend (formerly the council-owned Southend Transport) and First Essex Buses (formerly Eastern National/Thamesway).
 A smaller operator is Stephensons of Essex.

-Southend bus station on Chichester Road was built in 2006 and is known as the Southend Travel Centre.
-It replaced a temporary facility added in the 1970s.
+Southend bus station on Chichester Road was built in 2006 and is known as the Southend Travel Centre; it replaced a temporary facility added in the 1970s.
 The previous bus station on London Road was run by Eastern National, but it was demolished in the 1980s to make way for a Sainsbury's supermarket.
 Arriva Southend is the only bus company based in Southend; its depot is located on Short Street (it was previously sited on the corner of London Road and Queensway and it also had a small facility in Tickfield Road).
 First Essex's buses in the Southend area are based out of the depot in Hadleigh but, prior to the 1980s, Eastern National had depots on London Road (at the bus station) and Fairfax Drive.

-First Essex run the Essex Airlink bus service from the Southend Travel Centre to London Stansted.
+First Essex runs the Essex Airlink bus service from the Southend Travel Centre to Stansted Airport.